visier/python-sdk/README.md

 VISIER_PASSWORD='visier-password'
 ```

-After you set this environment variables you can create Configuration object using from_env method:
+After setting the environment variables, you can create a `Configuration` object using the `from_env` method:
 ```python
 from visier_api_core import Configuration